wp-plugins/gravity-forms-addons/readme.txt

 * Fixed footer column filters

 == Installation ==

 1. Upload this plugin to your blog and Activate it
-2. Using Gravity Forms, reorder the columns on the form you'd like to turn into a directory
-	* In the "Entries: [Your Form]") screen, find the "Edit" link with the pencil icon in the table header.
-Click it.
-	* Drag the columns you want in your directory onto the "Active Columns" box
-	* Drag the columns you <strong>don't</strong> want in your directory onto the "Inactive Columns" box
-	* Click the Save button
+2. Set it up following instructions below:

+### To integrate a form with Directory: ###
-3. Go to the post or page where you want the directory
+1. Go to the post or page where you would like to add the directory.
-4. Click "Add a Gravity Forms Directory" button (likely just to the right of the Gravity Forms button)
+1. Click the "Add Directory" button above the content area.
-5. Choose a form from the drop down, (you may click advanced options for lots of additional options)
+1. Choose a form from the drop-down menu and configure settings as you would like them.
-6. Click "Insert Directory".
-A "shortcode" should appear in the content editor that looks similar to `[directory form="#"]`
+1. Click "Insert Directory".
+A "shortcode" should appear in the content editor that looks similar to <code style="font-size:1em;">[directory form="#"]</code>
-7. Save the post
+1. Save the post or page

+### How do I select what columns I want to display in the Directory? ###

+1. Edit the Gravity Forms form you'd like to configure a Directory for
+1. Click "Directory Columns" In the Form Editor toolbar (near the top-center of the page)
+1. Drag & drop the fields in the order you'd like them to appear in the directory
+	* Drag from the right ("Hidden Columns") side to the left ("Visible Columns") side.
+1. Click the "Save" button
+1. Voila!

-### Configuring Fields & Columns
+### More Configuring of Fields & Columns ###

 When editing a form, click on a field to expand the field.
 Next, click the "Directory" tab.
 There, you will find options to: